New York Taxing Information

 In our experience, New York’s state agency is particularly aggressive when it comes to tax collection.
 Please contact us directly if you have an issue with the New York Department of Taxation and Finance.

 If you maintain a particularly large tax liability, the state may suspend your driver’s license until such time as your liability is paid or otherwise addressed.

 If all other means of collecting your tax liability have been unsuccessful, and there is already a tax warrant in place (which is likely by this point), the state may seize your real or personal property and sell it at auction.
 You will be notified of various steps and results throughout this process, and proceeds exceeding the amount you owe will be returned to you.
-The state may also take steps to protect their interests.
+The state may also take steps to protect its interests.
 If at any point you fully pay your liability, the property will be released.

 The state may seek to resolve your tax liability by levying a third party for your money, up to the amount owed.
 This can include your bank accounts, as well as money owed to you in the form of loans, rent, etc.

 If you are or believe you will be subject to a levy, seeking assistance in a timely manner can make all the difference.
 This is because there is a holding period during the levying process, in which you can dispute or otherwise act to affect it.
 Bringing in professional assistance at this point can prevent your funds from being transferred, and help you arrange proper, manageable means of resolving your liability.